The Big Griz

 Route Direction

 The Big Griz can be tackled west to east or east to west.
 There is no clear advantage to which direction you go.
-Keep in mind that if starting in Banff you’ll want to delay your depart until June to allow for a chance of better weather conditions including less snowpack during the initial miles of the route.
+Keep in mind that if starting in Banff, you’ll want to delay your depart until mid-June to allow for better weather conditions, including less snowpack during the initial miles of the route.

 When to Go

-Mid-May to Mid-September is likely the best time to ride the route, especially if you are starting the route in Victoria.
-Winter weather can come early to the Rockies and linger into later spring.
+Mid-May to mid-September is likely the best time to ride the route, especially if you are starting the route in Victoria.
+Winter weather can come early to the Rockies and linger later into spring.
 The benefits of traveling the route outside peak summer months is that there is less tourist stress on resources such as campgrounds.
 Some regions in the interior of B.C. can get scorching hot during the summer.
-Keep in mind that July and August can present the real risk of forest fires that may require routing changes.
+Keep in mind that July and August can present a heightened risk of forest fires that may require routing changes.
 Areas along this route are increasingly susceptible to forest fires.
 It is always advisable to check the BC forest fire map for current conditions. https://wildfiresituation.nrs.gov.bc.ca/map

 Be prepared for sudden weather changes whenever you choose to ride the route.
-I experienced snow on the High Rockies trail the day before summer solstice.
+I experienced snow on the High Rockies trail the day before summer solstice, which was no fun.
+That is not normal, but it speaks to the fickle nature of mountain weather.

 Trip Length

 For most riders, a realistic period of time for completing the route is 1 month.
 This allows for shorter daily distances and an opportunity to more thoroughly enjoy the surroundings.
-But nothing is stopping a rider from trying for a time goal and pushing bigger mileage.
+But nothing is stopping a rider from trying to go for a faster time goal and pushing bigger mileage.

 Provisions